dalitun/applications/bundle-trusty-webmail/README_EN.md

 ...
 Good!
 Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press **DEPLOYER** and follow the simple steps...
 2 minutes later, a green button appears... **ACCEDER**: you have your mail server!

-### Enjoy
+## Enjoy
 Once this is done you can connect via a web browser on the postfixamdin interface from this url `https://ip-floatingip.rev.cloudwatt.com/postfixadmin` ou `https://floatingIP/postfixadmin` in order to start adding your domains and emails,for logging you use  **admin@ip-floatingip.rev.cloudwatt.com** as login and **password_admin** as password.

 ![Postfixadmin](./img/postfixadmin.png)

-for knowing how to manager the postfixadmin you can see this link [postfixadmin](http://postfixadmin.sourceforge.net/screenshots/).
+For knowing how to manager the postfixadmin you can see this link [postfixadmin](http://postfixadmin.sourceforge.net/screenshots/).

 For email inboxes you see this URL `https://ip-floatingip.rev.cloudwatt.com/` or `https://floatingIP/` via a web browser.